djangonauts/django-hstore/README.rst

 mapping of string keys to string values.

 Values are stored as strings in the database regarding of their original type.

+**Important Note:** the future version of HStore will bring types, nested structures and more advanced features, for more info read `On the state of HStore`_ by Engine Yard.

 =======
 Install